-Not knowing what else to do, John went to the first person and relayed what God had told him.
-Even though he thought in English, when he spoke it came out in Hebrew.
-When the person responded, he heard them speaking in Hebrew, but understood in English what they were saying.
+To the first person he met he relayed what God had told him.
+Even though his thoughts were in English, he spoke in Hebrew.
+When the person responded, John heard it in Hebrew, but was able to understand what they were saying in English.
 He received many types of answers.
-Some said, “Yes, yes, we know, Saul killed thousands and David killed tens of thousands” or “long live King David!”
+Some said, “Yes, yes, we know, Saul killed thousands, and David killed tens of thousands” or “long live King David!”
 Some people asked if he was a prophet and wanted to talk to him, but he quickly excused himself and got on with the job God assigned to him.

 While all this went through his head, he did what he knew was his job from God.
-As he neared the end of the street, across the way was a small auburn-haired young man.
+As he neared the end of the street, a small auburn-haired young man appeared across the way.
 A golden glow extended several inches around him.
-The young man motioned toward him, “Come here!”
+The young man seemed to motion to him, “Come here!”

 John looked around and quickly realized that the soon-to-be-king was addressing him.
 David approached him and they met in the middle of the street where a cart being pulled by a donkey passed them by.
 David stood less than five-feet-tall, was slight of build, had wavy hair, and a pleasing face that would be the envy of any male model.

-David took John’s hands in his own tiny, child-size hands and said, “I know who you are and I know why you are here and I will see you again.”
+David took John’s hands in his own child-size hands and said, “I know who you are and I know why you are here and I will see you again.”

 When the future king released him from his grip, John again was whisked away through time and space.
-He landed in his pyjamas on his bed, bouncing with the force.
-His wife woke and mumbled, “Do you feel the presence of God here…it is so strong!”
+Once more he found himself back on his bed in his pajamas, bouncing with the force of an abrupt landing.
+His wife woke mumbling, “Do you feel the presence of God here?
+It is so strong!”
 [Implication being that no significant time, as humans measure it, had transpired from the time John left his bed until he returned to it.]